Boeing says loss of Ex-Im Bank would be competitive disadvantage

-Ray Conner, president of Boeing Commercial Airplanes, said the planemaker was seeking to reassure its customers that the U.S. Congress would soon reauthorize the bank’s charter, but said the lapse of the charter at the end of last month created some doubt.
+Ray Conner, president of Boeing Commercial Airplanes, said Boeing was seeking to reassure its customers that the U.S. Congress would soon reauthorize the bank’s charter, but said the fact it had lapsed at the end of last month created some doubt.

 “We absolutely need Ex-Im Bank to compete on a level playing field,” Conner said after a ceremony marking delivery of the first 787 Dreamliner to Vietnam Airlines, an aircraft that was purchased with the help of Ex-Im financing.